Texas Railroad History - Tower 100 - Elgin

 Ultimately, there were numbered interlocking plants at Elgin, Austin, San Marcos, West Point, Taylor, Rockdale and McNeil.
 Giddings never had a numbered interlocker despite gaining an additional rail line in 1914 when SP built the "Dalsa Cutoff" northeast from Giddings to Hearne.
 There was no interlocker at Round Rock because the I&GN / Katy crossing there was grade separated.

-he Katy resumed construction east from Boggy Tank in 1892 and reached Houston in 1893.
-There, it filed suit against the I&GN, claiming ownership of the Galveston, Houston & Henderson (GH&H) Railroad which had the shortest and most direct rail line between Houston and Galveston.
-Gould had bought the GH&H in 1882 and assigned it to the I&GN since the two railroads had worked cooperatively in Houston for more than a decade.
-The Katy argued that since it had owned the I&GN at the time, it was the rightful owner of the GH&H. George Gould negotiated a settlement wherein the Katy and the I&GN would each have 50% ownership of the GH&H and unlimited rights to operate over it.
+Newly freed from MP's yoke, the Katy resumed construction east from Boggy Tank in 1892 and reached Houston in 1893.
+There, it filed suit against the I&GN, claiming ownership of the Galveston, Houston & Henderson (GH&H) Railroad which had the most direct rail line between Houston and Galveston.
+Gould had bought the GH&H in 1882 and immediately sold it to the Katy, which in turn leased it to the I&GN (even though the Katy owned the I&GN; the lease was needed because the ownership had been kept secret.)
+The Katy argued that since it had actually owned the I&GN at the time of the lease, it was the rightful owner of the GH&H. George Gould negotiated a settlement wherein the Katy and the I&GN would each have 50% ownership of the GH&H and unlimited rights to operate over it.

 The Katy also completed the San Marcos - Smithville branch line in 1892 by finishing the 36-mile track segment between Lockhart and Smithville.
 Since the Katy was no longer a Gould railroad, it had to negotiate a trackage rights agreement with the I&GN south from San Marcos to reach San Antonio, a major population center the Katy wanted to serve.
 Several years later, the Katy was forced by the Legislature to build its own set of tracks between San Marcos and San Antonio.
 Legislators wanted to improve rail competition in the San Antonio market so they added this construction requirement when the Katy sought an unrelated charter amendment in 1899; the new track segment was completed in 1901.
 Three years later, the Katy built a line into Austin that departed its main at Granger, eleven miles north of Taylor, and proceeded southwest through Georgetown and Round Rock.
 The Katy negotiated rights to use the I&GN main line from Austin to San Marcos where it connected with the Katy's Smithville branch and the new tracks to San Antonio.

 The 1886-1887 TB&H construction at Elgin had crossed the H&TC at grade.
 By law, all trains were required to stop before proceeding over any crossing diamond.
 This didn't have much impact on trains through Elgin since the passenger and freight depots were located close to the crossing, i.e. virtually all trains would be stopping anyway.
-In 1901, a new law tasked the Railroad Commission of Texas (RCT) to begin regulating safety systems for crossings of two or more railroads.
-RCT had been created ten years earlier at the insistence of the new Governor, Jim Hogg!
-Jay Gould's nemesis had been elected to a higher office in 1890.
 Regulations issued pursuant to the 1901 law required railroads to employ RCT-approved interlocking systems at crossings so that trains could operate safely while avoiding unnecessary stops.
-On June 5, 1902, RCT ordered 57 specific crossings to be interlocked within a year, but Elgin was not among them.
+On June 5, 1902, RCT ordered 57 specific crossings to be interlocked within a year, but the Elgin crossing was not among them.

 Left: The

-Left: RCT's order for an interlocker at Elgin was announced verbally at a morning hearing on December 10, 1912 and reported that same evening in the Galveston Tribune.
+Left: RCT's order for an interlocker at Elgin was announced verbally at a hearing on December 10, 1912 and reported that same evening in the Galveston Tribune.

 According to a table published annually by RCT, the interlocking plant at Tower 100 was a mechanical type that initially hosted 29 functions.
-This was substantially more than the normal minimum (twelve functions) indicating that the tower controlled additional signals, derails and switches for sidings and exchange tracks.
+This is substantially more than the normal minimum (twelve functions) indicating that the tower controlled additional signals, derails and switches for sidings and exchange tracks.
 The number of functions implemented by the Tower 100 interlocker varied somewhat over the years, culminating with a function count of 35 in the table published at the end of 1930 (after which RCT ceased publishing an annual comprehensive interlocker table.)
 Beginning in 1915 (and in subsequent years), RCT's table reported that SP had the responsibility for operating Tower 100.
 SP probably had the additional responsibility for tower and interlocker maintenance, as this was commonly coupled with operational staffing.
 Recurring operations and maintenance (O&M) costs, e.g. labor, materials and utilities, would have been shared with the Katy using an agreed formula, typically the ratio of each railroad's assigned interlocker functions compared to the total function count.
 At simple crossings, this was usually 50 / 50, but an interlocker with 29 functions was not simple; the precise expense split for Tower 100 is undetermined.
-It did not take long for Elgin residents to learn which company employed the tower operators, hence it was known as "the SP tower" around town.
+It did not take long for Elgin residents to learn which company employed the tower operators, hence the tower became known as "the SP tower" around town.
 The Elgin Courier of May 28, 1942 reported on the opening of a new Western Union office downtown by reminding its readers that ...
 "After 5:30 pm each day messages are taken at the S. P. tower as here-to-fore."

 That SP had staffing responsibility is no surprise because in the vast majority of cases, the company that took the lead on designing and erecting a tower also took responsibility for O&M staffing.
 And there is no doubt that Tower 100 was designed by SP.
 The exterior architecture matches that of virtually all SP-designed towers in Texas, e.g. Tower 81, Tower 95, Tower 115 and many others.
 A railroad would typically stay with a common architecture and interior arrangement for the towers it designed.
 This reduced non-recurring design expense by reusing specific features, with the added bonus that tower familiarity facilitated easier movement of personnel among multiple sites for temporary staffing support.
 Since the tracks at Elgin existed prior to 1901, RCT regulations required the two railroads to share equally the capital cost of the tower and its interlocking plant.